CUH Logo

 What is a gastroscopy?

-The doctor or nurse looking after you thinks that you are at risk of developing varices and has referred you for a gastroscopy.
+If we think that you are at risk of developing varices, we will refer you for a gastroscopy.
 A gastroscopy, also called an endoscopy, is a test that involves you swallowing a long slim tube with a camera on the tip.
 The tube is passed over the tongue to the back of the throat, down the gullet, to the stomach, and then the first part of the bowel.
 The gastroscopy is the best way to diagnose varices in the gullet and stomach that could bleed in the future.

 The gastroscopy takes no more than 10 minutes and is performed as a day case procedure.
 Many people will manage the test with some throat-numbing spray, but there is the option of sedation with medication.
 A patient information leaflet about the gastroscopy test itself will accompany your gastroscopy appointment letter.